Home | Sitemap | Contact Us | Translate

 Home of the New Braunfels Unicorns!

 The New Braunfels Independent School District represents a history of strong educational achievements.
-With a foundation beginning as far back as 1845, NBISD now serves more than 8,900 students and employs more than 1,000 employees.
+With a foundation beginning as far back as 1845, NBISD now serves more than 9,000 students and employs nearly 1,200 employees.

 NBISD encompasses 15 campuses to include: one early childhood center, nine elementary campuses, two middle schools, one ninth grade center, one 10th-12th grade high school, and one alternative learning center.

 Since 2012, NBISD’s TEC21 one-to-one initiative has been putting iPads in the hands of students.
 Beginning in August 2016, all students in 1st grade through 12th grade were given one-to-one access to a personal device.
 This process has been in support of a student-centered classroom with an emphasis on project-based learning.
 This type of learning environment is intended to empower all students, regardless of income, to engage in the collaboration, creativity, communication, and critical thinking necessary for a post-K12 education and career.

 In November 2015, voters approved a $62.8 million bond referendum to build two new elementary schools for growth and to address facility, safety and compliance needs of the district’s existing facilities.
 Both Voss Farms Elementary and Veramendi Elementary opened in August 2017 to services kindergarten through 5th grade students.
 That same school year, NBISD opened the Lone Star Early Childhood Center at the Lone Star Elementary site to service all of the district's prekindergarten students.